rundocs/jekyll-rtd-theme/doc1_ThangTool/4_colvar/README.md

 sort: 4
 ---

-# thatool.free_energy_cal
+# thatool.free_energy

-This module contains classes and functions relate to the calcualtion of free energy.
+This module contains classes and functions related to the calcualtion of free energy.

 {% include list.liquid all=true %}